DougHennig/FormattingStrings/README.md

 ## Syntax

 You can call Format.prg with either String.Format-like syntax or string interpolation syntax.
 In both cases, the first parameter is an expression containing placeholders delimited with ```{}``` for values that are inserted at runtime.
 The placeholders can include format strings.
+Use "\r" in the expression for a carriage return (CHR(13)) and "\n" for a linefeed (CHR(10)).
+If you want to use "\r", "\n", "{", or "}" as literals, escape them with "\\" (for example, "\\\r" to include "\\r" in the expression without adding a carriage return).

 ### String.Format